Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss

 \subsection{Method Overview}

-The proposed learning method exploits multi-spectral consistency loss to generate a self-supervision signal for the depth and pose networks, as shown in ~\figref{fig:overall_net}.
-The overall objective function consists of a reconstruction loss $L_{rec}$ that minimizes synthesized image differences and the geometry consistency loss $L_{gc}$ that enforces the consecutive images to have the consistent 3D scene structure.
+Our main objective is to train neural networks that can estimate accurate depth and pose from monocular thermal image sequences.
+For this purpose, we propose multi-spectral consistency loss to generate a self-supervision signal for the depth and pose networks, as shown in ~\figref{fig:overall_net}.
+Overall objective function consists of a reconstruction loss $L_{rec}$ that minimizes synthesized image differences and the geometry consistency loss $L_{gc}$ that enforces the consecutive images have consistent 3D scene structures.
 These loss functions can be applied to both thermal and visual images.
-Especially, a temperature consistency loss signal $L_{rec}^{T}$ is generated by the clipping-and-colorization strategy $N_{CC}$ of a thermal image.
-However, a photometric consist loss signal $L_{rec}^{RGB}$ is not easy to create because we don't have a depth map and pose for visual images.
-For this purpose, we generate a depth and pose for the visual images from the thermal images' with the help of the proposed forward warping modules.
+Therefore, our overall objective function can be formulated as follows: